VCTLabs/software_user_manual_template/README.rst

   $ tox list
   ...
   additional environments:
-  sync           -> Install repolite and use it for cloning/installing diagram workflow deps do             -> Run cmd following "--" from the graph env, e.g. "tox -e do -- repolite --show" graph          -> Build new content for the diagrams package (run sync first to install the source) gen            -> Generate a new diagram from your python source file
+  sync           -> Install repolite and use it for cloning diagram workflow deps do             -> Run cmd following "--" from the sync env, e.g. "tox -e do -- repolite --show" graph          -> Build new content for the diagrams package (run sync first to install the source) gen            -> Generate a new diagram from your python source file